 In March of 2010, President Barak Obama signed into law the Patient Protection and Affordable Care Act, officially known as H.R.
 3590, or Healthcare Reform.
 Part of this law will require that by 2014, most Americans must purchase government regulated health insurance.
 In fact, Section 1501 of the act adds a new chapter to the IRS code that mandates all “applicable” individuals to either obtain health insurance that meets the bill’s “minimum essential coverage” standards.
 If they do not, they will be required to pay a penalty.

 Religious Conscious Exemptions

-The Obama healthcare bill religious conscience exemption is defined as:
+The Obamacare healthcare bill religious conscience exemption is defined as:

 RELIGIOUS CONSCIENCE EXEMPTION. – Such term shall not include any individual for any month if such individual has in effect an exemption under section 1311(d)(4)(H) of the Patient Protection and Affordable Care Act which certifies that such individual is a member of a recognized religious sect of division thereof described in section 1402(g)(l) and an adherent of established tenets or teachings of such sect or division as described in such section.

 It must be made clear that personal religious objections do not exempt an individual from the mandate.
 Therefore, those who do not belong to a denomination with specific bans on insurance, for example, will not be considered exempt from the law.